hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in research within the domains of environmental and public economics, as well as demography and (spatial) econometrics.
+bio: I am interested in research within the domains of labour and public economics, as well as demography and spatial econometrics.

 # Interests to show in About widget
 interests:
 - Labour Economics
 - Public Economics
 - Demography
-- (Spatial) Econometrics
+- Spatial Econometrics

 # Education to show in About widget
 education: